Diego Muñoz, Philipp Schorch & Cristián Moreno Pakarati

 In the second step of our project, research on these (re)conceptualizations will facilitate access to the contemporary relationship of Rapanui people with their material productions of the past.
 We are interested in the discourses, practices, and emotions that these collections provoke anew among contemporary Rapanui artists.

-The visual gallery is currently supported by the Ethnologische Sammlung der Universität Göttingen, Ethnologisches Museum - Staatliche Museen zu Berlin, Etnografiska Museet in Stockholm, the GRASSI Museum für Völkerkunde zu Leipzig, the Landesmuseum Hannover, the Linden-Museum Stuttgart, MARKK Hamburg, the Metropolitan Museum of Art, the Museo Antropológico Padre Sebastian Englert (MAPSE), the Museo de Arqueología e Historia Francisco Fonck, the Museo de Historia Natural de Valparaíso, the Museum der Kulturen Basel, the Museum Fünf Kontinente in Munich, the Museum für Völkerkunde Dresden, the Museum of Archaeology and Anthropology Cambridge, the Museum of New Zealand - Te Papa Tongarewa, the Museum Rietberg in Zurich, the Nationaal Museum van Wereldculturen in Leiden, the National Museums Scotland, the Rautenstrauch-Joest-Museum in Cologne, the Roemer- und Pelizaeus-Museum Hildesheim, the Städtisches Museum Braunschweig, the Tūhura Otago Museum, the Übersee-Museum Bremen, the University Museum of Bergen, the Världskultur Museet in Göteborg, the Völkerkundemuseum der Universität Zürich, the Völkerkundesammlung Lübeck, the Weltkulturen Museum in Frankfurt am Main, and the Weltmuseum Wien.
+The visual gallery is currently supported by the Canterbury Museum, the Ethnologische Sammlung der Universität Göttingen, the Ethnologisches Museum - Staatliche Museen zu Berlin, the Etnografiska Museet in Stockholm, the GRASSI Museum für Völkerkunde zu Leipzig, the Landesmuseum Hannover, the Linden-Museum Stuttgart, MARKK Hamburg, the Metropolitan Museum of Art, the Museo Antropológico Padre Sebastian Englert (MAPSE), the Museo de Arqueología e Historia Francisco Fonck, the Museo de Historia Natural de Valparaíso, the Museum der Kulturen Basel, the Museum Fünf Kontinente in Munich, the Museum für Völkerkunde Dresden, the Museum of Archaeology and Anthropology Cambridge, the Museum of New Zealand - Te Papa Tongarewa, the Museum Rietberg in Zurich, the National Museums Scotland, the Rautenstrauch-Joest-Museum in Cologne, the Roemer- und Pelizaeus-Museum Hildesheim, the Städtisches Museum Braunschweig, the Tūhura Otago Museum, the Übersee-Museum Bremen, the University Museum of Bergen, the Världskultur Museet in Göteborg, the Völkerkundemuseum der Universität Zürich, the Völkerkundesammlung Lübeck, the Weltkulturen Museum in Frankfurt am Main, the Weltmuseum Wien and the Wereldmuseum Leiden.